This

 “paneh

 nehushah”, meaning “face of bronze” in Hebrew.
-This aptly
+This

-describes the complexion of one whose father is a Semite and whose mother is
+describe the complexion of one whose father is a Semite and whose mother is

 African.
 The name Pinehas also sounds a little like “pi